Hochschild homology of structured algebras: Graphs and trees

 \subsection{The open-closed cobordism category $\OC$}

-The open-closed cobordism category is a dg-category with objects pairs of natural numbers, thought of as representing disjoint unions of intervals ({\em open strings}) and circles ({\em closed strings}), and with morphism defined as chain complexes on the moduli spaces of Riemann cobordisms between the collections of intervals and circles.
-We give here a model of this category, the one used by Costello and Kontsevich-Soibelman in \cite{costello07,KS06}, in terms of black and white graphs.
+The open-closed cobordism category is a dg-category with objects pairs of natural numbers, thought of as representing disjoint unions of intervals ({\em open boundaries}) and circles ({\em closed boundaries}), and with morphisms defined as chain complexes on the moduli spaces of Riemann cobordisms between the collections of intervals and circles.
+Composition is again induced by composing cobordisms, i.e.~gluing surfaces.
+We give here a model of this category with morphisms sets given by chain complexes of black and white graphs.
+The white vertices will model outgoing closed boundary components while incoming closed boundaries will be modeled by cycles of edges in the graph starting at leaves (and determined by such leaves), and open boundaries will be modeled by leaves elsewhere in the graph.
+This asymmetric description of the morphisms is necessary for being able to define the composition---we need the boundary circles on one side to be disjointly embedded in some way, a property achieved by the white vertices which are by definition disjoint when distinct.
+But the particular choice of model made here really comes from studying the Hochschild complex of the open category $\OO$ (most particularly Lemma \ref{OOext}), and this is why the same model appears both in the work of Costello and of Kontsevich-Soibelman in \cite{costello07,KS06}.

 Let $\OC$ denote the dg-category with objects pairs of natural numbers $\oc{m}{n}$, for $m,n\ge 0$ representing $m$ intervals and $n$ circles, and with morphisms